adap/flower/doc/source/explanation-differential-privacy.rst

 - **Adaptive Clipping** : The clipping threshold dynamically adjusts based on the observed update distribution [4].
 It means that the clipping value is tuned during the rounds with respect to the quantile of the update norm distribution.

-The choice between fixed and adaptive clipping depends on various factors such as privacy requirements, data distribution, model complexity, and etc.
+The choice between fixed and adaptive clipping depends on various factors such as privacy requirements, data distribution, model complexity, and others.

 Local Differential Privacy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~